 No one wanted to be here.

-We are all missing this year.
+We are all missing a year.

-Let’s be gentle with one another in the middle of it.
+Let’s be gentle with one another.